SixdegreeLab/MasteringChainAnalytics/en/ch18/ch18-uniswap-multichain-analysis.md

 order by 1, 2
 ```

-We discovered that there are some abnormal data on the Optimism chain, so we added the condition abs(amount_usd) < 1e9 in the above query to exclude them.
+We discovered that there is some abnormal data on the Optimism chain, so we added the condition `abs(amount_usd) < 1e9` in the above query to exclude them.
 Generate an Area Chart for this query.
-Add it to the dashboard, and the display is as follows:
+Add it to the dashboard and the display is as follows:

 ![image_08.png](img/image_08.png)